-PROVIDER agrees to adhere to all applicable federal, state or local laws that exist now or in the future, related to the emergency medical services industry and services provided under this AGREEMENT including, but not limited to, the following:
+PROVIDER agrees to adhere to all applicable federal, state or local laws, that exist now or in the future, related to the emergency medical services industry and services provided under this AGREEMENT by way of inclusion but not limitation:

 - 1. The Sierra-Sacramento Valley EMS Agency Policy Manual. - 2.
 The California Vehicle Code. - 3.
 The H&SC, Division 2.5, Chapter 2, Section 1797 et.seq. - 4.
 The California Highway Patrol Ambulance Drivers handbook. - 5.
 Title 13 of the California Code of Regulations - 6.
 Title 22 of the California Code of Regulations. - 7.
 California Business and Professions Code. - 8.
-Placer County Ambulance Ordinance. - Federal and State Occupational Safety and Health Administration (OSHA) Blood Borne Pathogen Training Requirements. - 10.
-Federal and State OSHA mandated Hazardous Materials Awareness Training Compliance.
+Placer County Ambulance Ordinance. - 9.
+Federal and State Occupational Safety and Health Administration (OSHA) Blood Borne Pathogen Training Requirements. - Federal and State OSHA mandated Hazardous Materials Awareness Training Compliance.